Sylius/Sylius/docs/api/currencies.rst

 .. note::

-    The *PLN* is just an example.
+    The *PLN* code is just an example.
 Your value can be different.

 Exemplary Response
 ^^^^^^^^^^^^^^^^^^